ishanijanveja/TextRecognition/readme.md

 used to generate text images from a dictionary that you may provide.
 On the other hand, CRNN contains the code-base for training and testing a CRNN model to recognise/transcribe the text in images.

 To get started, clone this repository and install the dependencies listed in requirements.txt.
-Alternatively, just run `pip install -r requirements.tx` to install all the required dependencies.
+Alternatively, just run `pip install -r requirements.txt` to install all the required dependencies.

 To generate the data, follow steps mentioned in the readme present in TextImageGenerator.